Camp Lejeune Lawsuits Can Now Be Filed After Political Drama Before Passing of PACT Act

 No one knows how many veterans and civilians were sickened because of the Camp Lejeune toxic water exposure.
 Still, many have developed serious illnesses in the years since water testing showed dangerously high levels of benzene, industrial solvents, and other chemicals in the Camp Lejeune drinking water.
 The U.S. Department of Veterans Affairs (VA) offers disability benefits for people stationed at Camp Lejeune for at least 30 days who have qualifying health conditions, allowing veterans to get ongoing medical expenses covered.
 The Camp Lejeune Justice Act takes things a step further.
 Veterans will now be able file Camp Lejeune lawsuits to recover damages for losses like pain and suffering, mental anguish, and lost earnings and receive significantly more compensation than the VA provides.

-Any individuals with certain illnesses who lived or worked at Camp Lejeune for at least 30 days from August 1, 1953, to December 31, 1987 can now file a Camp Lejeune water contamination lawsuit.
+Any individuals with certain illnesses who lived or worked at Camp Lejeune for at least 30 days from August 1, 1953, to December 31, 1987, can now file a Camp Lejeune water contamination claim, and if the claim is denied a lawsuit can be filed.
 Some of the diseases associated with the toxic water at Camp Lejeune include various cancers, aplastic anemia and other myelodysplastic syndromes, multiple myeloma, Non-Hodgkin’s lymphoma and Parkinson’s disease.
 Families of those who died from various diseases due to the contaminated water can also file a Camp Lejeune lawsuit seeking compensation from a government that failed them for years.
+A Camp Lejeune attorney can walk water contamination victims, or their family members through the Camp Lejeune claims process and help determine if they qualify.